You are here: Urology Textbook > Surgery (procedures) > TURP

 Bleeding

-Arterial bleeding should be stopped using electrocautery by the end of the operation.
+Stop arterial bleeding using electrocautery by the end of the operation.
 New arterial bleedings in the postoperative course require repeated endoscopic hemostasis.
-Venous bleeding is often difficult to be stopped by electrocautery; it is better managed with the irrigation catheter balloon positioned in the prostatic fossa or bladder (see above the placement of the catheter).
+Venous bleeding is more problematic to stop by electrocautery; it is better managed with the irrigation catheter balloon positioned in the prostatic fossa or bladder (see above the placement of the catheter).
 Bleeding requiring transfusion should rarely occur, with transfusion rates around 4%.

 Perforation of the Prostatic Capsule